We may receive compensation when you click on links to products from our partners.

-LinkedIn was founded in 2002 as a way to connect with other professionals.
-By 2006, LinkedIn became the “de facto” online professional profile.
-LinkedIn quickly became one of the most powerful job search and professional networking sites on the Internet.
-LinkedIn is generally the first place recruiters and HR professionals look when trying to find qualified candidates.
+linkedin was founded in 2002 as a way to connect with other professionals.
+By 2006, linkedin became the “de facto” online professional profile. linkedin quickly became one of the most powerful job linkedin is generally the first place recruiters and HR professionals look when trying to find qualified candidates.

 [related material – 5 Steps to a Great Resume]

 A linkedin profile is meant to be researched and lingered upon; as such, there is a lot of additional information buried several clickable layers deep, providing a very dense presentation of a job seeker’s personality and accomplishments.
 The profile has links to colleges, companies, groups, skills, recommendations and people in a job seeker’s personal and professional network.

 As a result, not only is the linkedin profile longer, but it is more thorough.
 It is so thorough that it includes a website builder so you can create a page for

 linkedin profiles comes with an array of features that job seekers can use to make a profile more exciting.
 For example, job seekers can edit the profile to attach videos or PowerPoint slideshows.